Naagarahaavu: Plot

-Ramachari

 The story revolves around a short-tempered, yet affable college student named Ramachari in the town of Chitradurga.
 The story begins with Ramachari being caught in class while trying to copy in an examination and being suspended by the college principal (Loknath).
 Humiliated and angry, Ramachari throws stones at the principal's house in the night and when the principal wakes up and comes out of his house, ties the half-naked principal to a pole and runs away.

 Ramachari is the son of pious parents.
 His father doesn't like Ramachari because he is unpopular in the town as a ruffian.
 His mother is worried about his future.
 One person who cares for Ramachari is his primary school teacher, Chamayya (K.S.Ashwath) master.
 Ramachari finds the company of Chamayya and his wife Tunga (Leelavathi), more comforting than that of his parents.
 Ramachari has very great regard for Chamayya master willing to do whatever he says, without thinking.

 The next part of the story is about the two women Almelu (Aarathi) and Margaret (Shubha) who come into Ramachari's life and how the teacher Chamayya influences Ramachari's decisions in these relationships.
 The teacher tries to bring Ramachari into the "conventional way of life", but he errs and Ramachari's life is destroyed.

-Almelu

 In college, Ramachari hangs out with Varada (Shivaram) and other friends.
 Varada has a very beautiful sister named Almelu.
 Almelu's beauty has maddened a neighbourhood hooligan, Jaleela (Ambareesh) who stalks her.
 Varada wants to put an end to this eve-teasing but he is timid.
 He asks Ramachari for help.
 Ramachari agrees when Varada tells him he'll get his sister Almelu married to Ramachari.
 Ramachari fights with Jaleela and drives him away.
 Almelu and Ramachari fall in love.
 Almelu's parents arrange for her marriage within their caste.
 When Almelu refuses the proposal and declares her love for Ramachari, Varada refuses support, denying any promise made to Ramachari.
 Teacher Chamayya intervenes and requests Ramachari to give up Almelu.
 He convinces Ramachari by making him understand that sacrifice is a greater act than selfish love.
 Ramachari, out of respect, agrees to his teacher and sacrifices his love.
 A few years later, Ramachari runs into Almelu at a five-star hotel, where she is a call-girl.
 Almelu's husband has forced her into a life of prostitution for money.